 Culture in Nicaragua

 The cities mentioned above are located in the west of Nicaragua.
 Note the Spanish influences which are present in this region.
 For instance in food, religion, music, and of course the Spanish language.
-In the eastern parts of the country, known as the Mosquito coast, the people speak English because it was twice a Protectorate of the United Kingdom over the years.
+The eastern parts of the country are known as the Mosquito Coast.
+Besides Miskito, many people speak English because it was twice a Protectorate of the United Kingdom over the years.
 In this region, there are no major cities, but the nice little villages are worth a visit as well.

 Food in Nicaragua

 Rather everywhere, people eat the combination of rice and beans on a daily bases.
-For instance, the Gallo Pinto (‘spotted rooster’) dish.
-Also, people grow a lot of vegetables and flowers in their gardens which both are used to complete and vary dishes.
+The name of this dish: Gallo Pinto (‘spotted rooster’).
+Also, people grow a lot of fruit in their gardens which is used in various Nicaraguan dishes.
+‘Platanos (plantains) are a staple.
+And a lovely way to eat a banana local style is ‘tostones con queso’, fried pieces of banana in combination with delicious cheese.

 ResiRest in Nicaragua